akulikova64/BERT_CNN_comparison/README.md

 2) transfer_learning_network.py - neural network that trains the combined model

-3) get_predictions_transf_learning.py - use this script to upload trained model and generate predicitons
+3) get_predictions_transf_learning.py - use this script to upload trained model and generate predictions

 ---